It’s never easy to lose a loved one.

 However, learning that the loss could have been prevented makes it all the more painful.

-When someone dies due to the negligent or wrongful acts of another, the surviving family members may file a claim for wrongful death.
+When someone dies due to the negligent or wrongful acts of another, the surviving family members may file a wrongful death claim.

 What Is a New Mexico Wrongful Death Claim?